LevInteractive/WP-Rye/README.md

 * [rye.php](rye.php) This is the Rye core.
 No need to ever touch this.
+* [lib/grain.php](lib/grain.php) A nice place to put methods used throughout the theme.
+Much cleaner than polluting functions.php
 * [functions.php](functions.php) The main rye configuration array lives here.
 Before doing any front-end work, layout the entire site here.
 * [style.css](style.css) This shouldn't be used.
 It's only required to specify information about the theme for WordPress.
 * [assets/css](assets/css) Any css or pre-processor css file such as .styl or .less files should be included here.
 The main entry file should be called *app.(type)*.